hvdwolf/Joying-RootAssistant/Radio-Mod/Readme.md

     * On Windows: Run the install.bat script with the IP address of your Head Unit as a parameter: `install.bat 192.168.178.50` (for example)
     * On linux: Run the install.sh script with the IP address of your Head Unit as a parameter:`./install.sh 192.168.178.50` (for example)
 5. Wait until the script finishes.
 6. Done.
-You can reboot but it is not neccessary.
+If you replaced the original Radio app with a modded version, you need to reboot.
+If you change one of my modded versions with another of my modded versions, a reboot is not neccessary.

 **Note!**